Airline News

 American Airlines expands new gate system to nab sneaky early boarders

-In what feels like an episode of Curb Your Enthusiasm, American Airlines is expanding a new system to catch passengers who try to sneak ahead in line.
+In what feels like an episode of Curb Your Enthusiasm, American Airlines is expanding a program to catch passengers who try to sneak ahead in line.

 According to a story in the NY Post, airline employees have a name for these people: “gate lice."

-A statement from American Airlines says that those passengers who are paying for early access should get their just desserts.
-People who are paying extra are mad when others get the same benefits.
+A statement from American Airlines says that passengers who are paying for early access should get what they paid for.
+Apparently, people who are paying extra are getting irked when others try to get the same perks for free.

 "The new technology is designed to ensure customers receive the benefits of priority boarding with ease," it says.